Sotera/merlin-stack/README.md

   * Other
     * SFTP server for file transfer
       * location : [any node ip]:2201

   # Building the Docker Images

   # Installation:
   ### Build Machine running on the target hypervisor
     * Build Server
-      *It is recommended that you start up a linux build vm on the target hypervisor.
+      * It is recommended that you start up a linux build vm on the target hypervisor.
 From the build machine you will deploy the host machines and all services that form the Merlin Stack.
 The build machine must have access to the Docker repository
-    * Install Docker version <docker version here>
+    * Install Docker version 18.03
     * Parrot Repo
-      * The Parrot repo and Merlin repo need to be next to eachother in the directory structure because there are sym-links from the Merlin stack to the Parrot stack.
+      * The Parrot repo and Merlin repo need to be next to each other in the directory structure because there are sym-links from the Merlin stack to the Parrot stack.
       * Clone the Parrot repo
       * The Parrot repo is the base stack for the Merlin stack.
 All images in the Merlin stack are built from images